thejjw/ip-highlighter-extension/README.md

 ## Installation

 1. Download or clone this repository.
-2. Go to `chrome://extensions` (or your browser's extensions page).
+2. Go to `about:debugging` (or your browser's equivalent page).
-3. Enable "Developer mode" (top right).
-4. Click "Load unpacked" and select the `extension` folder.
+3. Use "Load temporary add-on" and select the manifest file.

-**Alternatively, install from the [Naver Whale Store](https://store.whale.naver.com/detail/oimkdokokdnhpmoplhgcgcdmpkafncij)**
+**Alternatively, install from the [AMO (addons.mozilla.org)](https://addons.mozilla.org/en-US/firefox/addon/ip-highlighter-extension/)**
-_(Note: The Whale Store version may not always have the latest updates.)_
+_(Note: The AMO version may not always have the latest updates.)_

 ## Usage